What You Should Know About Smoke Alarm Systems for Your Business

 Fire alarm systems spring into action when a potential fire has been detected.
 They do not operate alone but are part of complex networks of many connected devices and components that work together to keep buildings and occupants safe from fires.

-So, based on these definitions, you can see that although the terms — smoke detectors, smoke alarms, and fire alarm systems — are similar, it is the latter term that regulatory agencies typically use for businesses.
+Based on these definitions, you can see that although the terms—smoke detectors, smoke alarms, and fire alarm systems—are similar, it is the latter term that regulatory agencies typically use for businesses.
 NFPA and the International Fire Code (IFC) require most commercial buildings to use a fire alarm system.
 There are also specific requirements based on building type in addition to state, county, and municipal fire code requirements.

 These factors create an effective fire alarm system